Badger had her tooth out this morning.

 I have Tylenol with Codeine if she does start hurting, but for now she's OK.

-He wanted her to return in 3 months, and she has an appointment already scheduled for November, so that worked out just fine.
+She has an appointment already scheduled for November, so that worked out just fine.

 She's to take her antibiotic until Friday.